OUR AREAS OF FOCUS:

 Development of leadership skills for school leaders through coaching is a central component of the Fair Education program and is often cited as being influential in the success of the program.

-Schools Plus also offers coaching to schools participating in Smart Giving projects.
+Schools Plus also offers coaching to schools participating in our Single Year and Multi-Year Partnerships.
 Improving the capacity of school leaders plays a significant role in enabling them to better support their students to succeed.

 Schools Plus’ coaching is delivered by a team of expert education professionals.